defano/wyldcard/README.md

 ### Fields

 In WyldCard, fields come in four styles.
-Apple's HyperCard provided a specific style of scrollable text field.
-In WyldCard, every style of field is scrollable, but scrolling can be disabled by setting the `scrolling` property to `false`.
+HyperCard provided a specific style of scrollable text field, but in WyldCard every style of field is scrollable.
+(Scrolling can be disabled by setting the `scrolling` property to `false`.)

 Style                                            | Name          | Notes
 -------------------------------------------------|---------------|-------------------------